PeterShinners/comp/design/structure.md

 Lazy structures delay computation until fields are accessed.
 Created with `[]` brackets instead of `{}`, they behave like generators that compute values on demand.
 Once a field is computed, its value is cached for future access.
 After full evaluation, a lazy structure behaves identically to a regular structure.

-Lazy structures capture their creation context - local variables, namespace values, and function parameters are frozen at creation time.
+Lazy structures capture their creation context - local variables, scope values, and function parameters are frozen at creation time.
 This allows lazy computations to reference values that may change or go out of scope after creation.

 ```comp
 ; Lazy structure delays expensive operations